KATRINA - KILLER STORM OF THE CENTURY?The National Weather Service has issued a warning of

 Not that it matters at this point.
 If you haven't left by now, you're pretty much on your own.
 You can either whole up in your house or office building, or head for the makeshift shelter in the Superdome.
 Either way you have to hope Katrina doesn't do a direct hit on the city.

-I've been studying Superdome links (like here and here), but I can't determine if the building design will withstand a Category 5 hurricane.
+here), but I can't determine if the building design will withstand a Category 5 hurricane.
 The wind braces described in the design sound reassuring, as well as the fact that its "the largest clear span steel structure in the world."

 But if the water pours into the city in the midst of the hurricane, the flooding could trap the occupants inside.
 In a giant, dark, powerless room, holding over 100,000 people with exits designed for less than half that number, and a massive storm beating the building in around you, it sounds like a perfect recipe for a nightmare.